 - Learn the skills and behavioral qualities valued in graduate schools and public health-affiliated careers from the mentor.

 - Develop an informal peer adviser relationship with the mentor.

-The estimated time is four hours per month for students, one to two hours per month for alumni.
+The estimated time is three to four hours per month for students, and one to two hours per month for alums.
 Monthly topics are goal setting, résumé building and the job search process, crafting an effective elevator speech, networking and interview skills, careers in public health, and action planning.
-At the beginning of each month, a newsletter containing a new focal topic will be sent to students and alumni.
+At the beginning of each month, a newsletter containing a new focal topic will be sent to students and alums.
 Students will then be responsible for reviewing the material and scheduling time to discuss the topic with their mentor, as needed.

 How to apply

 Note: We welcome and appreciate the participation of all alum, which includes those that matriculated directly into graduate programs as well as those that have not pursued graduate education.

 2022 Alum Mentors

 Sophia Blachman-Biatch - Senior Consulting Associate, The Permanente Medical Group

 Sophia Blachman-Biatch, MPH brings 8 years of experience in communications and consulting, including four in healthcare.
 She consults for Kaiser Permanente's Permanente Medical Group in Oakland, CA, supporting patient telehealth tools and workflows with a focus on health equity, literacy, and operational excellence.

 Marie Keith - Resident in Veterinary Emergency and Critical Care Medicine, Veterinary Hospital of the University of Pennsylvania